-In addition to these tests, children will also be sitting entrance tests to various middle and high schools on island during the months of April and May.
+In addition to these tests, some children will also be sitting entrance tests to various middle and high schools on island during the months of April and May.
 I will be preparing the children for these tests throughout the year.
-We also offer extra test preparation tuition in the second term before or after school.
+We also offer extra test preparation tuition in the second term.
 Other teachers are also sometimes available to tutor privately.